jedwards1230/go-kerbal/README.md

 ## TODO:
  * More metadata cleaning
  * Find mods currently installed on system
- * Implement downloader
- * Implement installer
  * Implement search box
+ * Make the TUI prettier
- * Keep adding to the TUI
+ * Tweak the TUI
- * And a lot more...
+   * More colors
+   * Add buttons
+   * Add installer
+   * Multi-select mods
+   * Progress bars
+   * Live logging? (currently updates log view on TUI event, not when logs are called)
+   * Better UI for Kerbal Directory input